lehigh-university-libraries/purchase-request-lost-items-client/README.md

 * Adding an item note of type `Lost Item Tag` whose value is the purchase request ID from the Workflow Proxy Server.

 The client searches FOLIO for lost items on a configurable schedule.

+[^1]: Note that the Lost Items Client does *not* look for the "Item damaged status" listed as part of the item's condition, as some damage is repairable.

 ## Supporting the Decision Process